What do I look for? Precisely where the Practice is now.

 When?
 The very first day

-It seems a most obvious place to start.
+It seems the most obvious place to start.
 It is.
 But numerous times a practice doesn’t really know what is happening in terms of invoicing and billing.
 That, if you think about it, is crazy.
-It may well be the practice principals think they are owed too much money but seldom do they consider the three most fundamental question of all before they may reached their conclusion.
+It may well be the practice principals think they are owed too much money but seldom do they consider the three most fundamental question of all before they may reach their conclusion.

 In any event “think” is not good enough.
 You need to know.
 You MUST answer three fundamental and parallel questions FIRST.

 How much are you owed?